-Born in Helgesta, a small town in Södermanland, Sweden, Carl Gustaf was the son of Swedish explorer Eric von Rosen.
+Born in Helgesta, a small town in Södermanland, Sweden, Carl Gustaf was the son of the Swedish explorer, Eric von Rosen.
 Incredibly, he was also the nephew of Carin Göring — this was Eric’s sister, the devoted wife of Nazi General and Luftwaffe chief, Hermann Göring.
 Not surprisingly, the von Rosen family’s politics were decidedly pro-Nazi.
-In fact, they were key figures in promoting Sweden’s fledgeling National Socialist Party in the 1930s.
+In fact, they were key figures in promoting Sweden’s fledgling National Socialist Party in the 1930s.
 In a strange coincidence, the von Rosens even adopted the swastika as the family’s personal symbol — but this was years before the creation of the Nazi Party in Germany and, in fact, when the Nazis selected the same symbol for their flag, it was a complete coincidence.

-Eric von Rosen, Carl Gustaf’s father, would also be forever remembered in Finland because in 1910 he donated the first airplane to the new Finnish Air Force, a Morane-Saulnier MS Parasol/Thulin D. On the wings of the airplane, von Rosen painted his personal symbol — a blue swastika on a white field.
+Eric von Rosen, Carl Gustaf’s father, would also be forever remembered in Finland because in 1910 he donated the first airplane to the new Finnish Air Force, a Morane-Saulnier MS Parasol/Thulin D. On the wings of the airplane, von Rosen painted that very personal symbol — a blue swastika on a white field.
 This would become the markings of Finland’s new air force, remaining in use until the end of World War II (sometimes this is confused with the Nazi swastika, even if Finland would go to war with Nazi Germany in the mid-1940s).

 The “Black Sheep” of the von Rosens

-Whereas his father was an avowed Nazi, however, Carl Gustaf was considered the “Black Sheep” of the family.
+While his father was an avowed Nazi, however, Carl Gustaf was considered the “Black Sheep” of the family.
 He rejected their views outright.
 Although he had originally been inspired to learn to fly by Hermann Göring, earning his pilot’s license in 1929, he quickly recognized the inherent evil of the Nazi government and fascism.
 Seeing the alliance of Hitler and Mussolini developing, he joined a relief mission to Ethiopia after Italy’s invasion, flying airlift missions for the Red Cross.
 On some of the return flights, he evacuated casualties from the battlefield, even under fire.
-On one of these missions, he was injured by an Italian mustard gas attack (a well-documented case of chemical weapons use in the conflict that soon thereafter would blossom into World War II).
-After the end of the battle, he joined KLM as a pilot.
+On one of these missions, he was injured in an Italian mustard gas attack (a well-documented case of chemical weapons use in the conflict that soon thereafter would blossom into World War II).
+After the end of the fight in Ethiopia, he joined KLM as a pilot.

 Flying for the United Nations